-The reports of operations are not a national responsibility; they are delivered to the respective mandator.
+The reports of operations are not a national responsibility; they are delivered to the respective office that mandated them.
 In all missions, internal reports are only established on a case-by-case basis.

 III: Protection

 1. Increased access to justice for women whose rights are violated.